Introducing Ethics to the World of AI

 AI may still be in its infancy.
 But there’s no question more people are beginning to feel its influence in their everyday lives.
 Tolga Kurtoglu, CEO of PARC, and award-winning tech journalist Kara Swisher sat down to discuss the current state of AI and how ethics can steer its future.
 Here are the key takeaways from their discussion:

-More people are recognizing the potential of AI.
+More people are recognising the potential of AI.

 AI algorithms are now able to perform breast cancer screenings better than some medical professionals.
 They’re fixing the industrial base in manufacturing.
 Enabling better mobility in smarter cities.